 Soon enough, the four pilot centres were seeing positive results.
 “The evidence was overwhelming,” says Dr. Silver.
 “Interventions improved outcomes, reduced mortality, and increased their chances of returning home — all without increasing the length of (hospital) stay.”

 The next challenge was to move beyond the pilot sites.
 Stroke care would need more funding.
 The team just needed to get the idea in front of the right people.

-With funding from the Ontario government secured, another Heart & Stroke researcher, Dr. Antoine Hakim, applied for another grant to create the Canadian Stroke Network (CSN), a forward-thinking organization that would, in partnership with the Heart & Stroke Foundation, roll out stroke care to the rest of the country.
+Soon another Heart & Stroke researcher, Dr. Antoine Hakim, applied for a grant to create the Canadian Stroke Network (CSN), a forward-thinking organization that would, in partnership with Heart & Stroke, roll out stroke care to the rest of the country.

 Launched in 2000, CSN developed Canada’s first Stroke Best Practice Recommendations.
 The guidelines pulled together the latest, evidence-based recommendations on stroke prevention, diagnosis, treatment and rehabilitation.
 Since the first edition in 2006, they have come to be relied on by healthcare professionals around the world.